Azure/iotedge/test/connectivity/README.md

 ![Connectivity Test Diagram](./images/ConnectivityTest_Messaging.png)

+##### Test Specific Components:
+	1. Message Sender (loadGen) is a module client that is deployed into a test agent as a container module.
+The responsibility of the module is to send a message to another module along with reporting to Test Result Coordinator once a message is sent.
+	2. Message Receiver (Relayer) is a module client that is a receiver of the message sending from the Message Sender.
+Once the message is received, the Message Receiver notifies the Test Result Coordinator regarding the message arrival.

+##### Test Mechanism:
 	1. loadGen starts sending messages after pre-defined warm-up period.
 	2. loadGen sends module-to-module messages to Relayer through Edge hub (#1 -> Edge hub -> #2).
 	3. After sending each message, loadGen reports result to Test Result Coordinator (#3).
 	4. Relayer receives the message and reports result to Test Result Coordinator (#2 -> #4).
 	5. After receiving in Relayer, messages send forward to IoT hub through Edge hub (#5 -> Edge hub -> #7).
 	6. After forwading each message in relayer, it reports result to Test Result Coordinator (#6).
 	7. All messages should contain tracking id, batch id and sequence number.
 Sequence number should always start at 1 in loadGen.

 Network offline/online should not affect this test result since Edge hub stores all messages when offline and resumes back once get back online.